patrickwayodi/ratekenya/README.md

 output is in CSV and XML formats.

-The problem it solves is that the FIDE rating lists are usually very large in size (approximately 150 MB) and so it's easier to deal with a file that only includes players from a single country.
+The problem it solves is that the FIDE rating lists are usually very large in size (approximately 150 MB with 500,000 players) and so it's easier to deal with a file that only includes players from a single country.

 Ratekenya is written in [Python](https://www.python.org).